cbraissant/SF-Tech-website/_pages/en/batteries.md

 Easy to use - A three-position magnetic switch allows you to adjust the battery intensity underwater.
 The shape and position of the switch make it accessible even when wearing thick gloves.
 A second outlet on the top of the battery allows you to connect a waterproof lamp.
 The battery is charged through the additional connector on the top of the head.
 The case remains permanently closed guaranteeing long-term waterproofing.

-Smart Electronics - An LED  on the top of the head indicates battery status and charge level.
+Smart Electronics - A LED  on the top of the head indicates battery status and charge level.
 The electronics in the head automatically recognize when the E/O cable is disconnected and cut off the output voltage, protecting the connector from electrolysis.
 Power is automatically restored when the heating system is reconnected.

 Performance - The battery is available in two versions: The standard version with a maximum operating depth of 100m, and the SPECIAL version certified up to 200m.
 In both versions, the housing and the head are made of anodized aluminum and Delrin®.
 Quality, durability and irreproachable finishes!